ray-project/ray/doc/source/train/examples/aws-trainium/llama3.rst

 :orphan:

-Distributed Fine-tuning of LLaMA3.1 8B on AWS Trainium with Ray and PyTorch Lightning
+Distributed fine-tuning of Llama 3.1 8B on AWS Trainium with Ray and PyTorch Lightning
 =====================================================================================

-This example demonstrates how to fine-tune `Llama 3.1 8B <https://huggingface.co/NousResearch/Meta-Llama-3.1-8B/>`__ model on `AWS
+This example demonstrates how to fine-tune the `Llama 3.1 8B <https://huggingface.co/NousResearch/Meta-Llama-3.1-8B/>`__ model on `AWS
-Trainium <https://aws.amazon.com/ai/machine-learning/trainium/>`__ instances using Ray Train, PyTorch Lightning and AWS Neuron SDK.
+Trainium <https://aws.amazon.com/ai/machine-learning/trainium/>`__ instances using Ray Train, PyTorch Lightning, and AWS Neuron SDK.

 AWS Trainium is the machine learning (ML) chip that AWS built for deep learning (DL) training of 100B+ parameter models. `AWS Neuron